Human Development and Family Science

 A PhD in Human Development and Family Science deepens the knowledge of graduate students about the human condition and the internal and external factors that influence its development.
 Students also receive intensive training in research methods and statistics and in areas to help guide individual research interests.

 Bachelor of Science in Human Development and Family Science

 The undergraduate program in Human Development and Family Science prepares students for careers as professionals in human service, non-profit and public service professions.
 Through coursework and in-the-field opportunities students learn an in-depth understanding of human and family relationships across a lifespan.
 Specializations include: adolescent/at-risk youth, aging studies, family/community human services, intimacy/sexuality studies, pre-medicine or social policy and population studies.

-Couples and Family Therapy Licensure
+Couples and Family Therapy Specialization

 An optional curriculum for doctoral students accredited by the Commission on Accreditation for Marriage and Family Therapy Education.
 This scholar-clinician model places heavier emphasis on research and scholarship than clinical work, readying students to train others to become clinical researchers and scholars.

 In this 13-credit hour specialization, you will learn about obesity sciences from experts within multiple disciplines throughout the university to address this epidemic from biological, psychological, social, and relational perspectives.

 A great complement to any degree program, a minor in Human Development and Family Science is particularly helpful for students who plan for careers that help children, families or individuals.